HSShashank/Cats-vs-Dogs/README.md

 # Cats-vs-Dogs

 Dataset was obatained from the Kaggle Competition https://www.kaggle.com/c/dogs-vs-cats A transfer learning based model has been implemented for classification.

-Dogs vs Cats
+Model used is the EfficientNet.